 Use the Product Itself to Collect Data

 Using your SaaS product is a great way to collect data for persona development.
-Doing so will provide insight into which features are most popular and those that are unused.
+Doing so will provide insight into which features are most popular and which are unused.
 How are your customers using your product to solve their problems?
 What parts of your product aren’t helping to problem solve?
 Understanding where your product is succeeding or failing shows you how your product can be adapted.
-You can then perfect its fit in your customer's lives.
+You can then perfect its fit in your customers' lives.

 If your product research shows a pain point that your product fails to solve, this might indicate a recurring problem in your niche.
 This allows you to step up to the plate and overtake your competitors by improving your SaaS (or even creating a new one entirely) to help solve the problem.